ace314/RB_2-qubit/README.md

 [2] About "generator.py"

 "generator.py" is a simulation file to construct the generators in Fig. 4 in the original paper by the Hamiltonian given in the supplemental information.
+Here there is only crosstalk error without any noise model introduced.

 Now the output is the fedilities of 4 generators (X/2, X/2+CROT, Z-CROT, CROT), comparing to the ideal cases.